ly-web/appweb7/samples/secure-server/README.md

 To build:
 ---

-    appweb-esp compile
+Run:

+    me

-    # Note that the ESP pages must be pre-compiled as the cc compiler wont be available inside the chroot jail.
+This will precompile the ESP pages and a create device node inside the chroot jail for /dev/urandom.

 To run:
 ---